English

 Edinburgh Castle

-Edinburgh Castle is a UNESCO World Heritage Site.
-In 1995, Edinburgh Castle was designated a UNESCO World Heritage Site, recognizing its significance in shaping Scottish history.
+Edinburgh Castle located in the Old Town, a UNESCO World Heritage Site.
+In 1996, Edinburgh Old and New Towns were designated as a UNESCO World Heritage Site, recognizing their significance in shaping Scottish history.

 What is Edinburgh Castle?